commercelayer/mfe-my-account/packages/my-account/README.md

 ![my-account-orders](https://github.com/commercelayer/mfe-my-account/assets/105653649/6f93c442-bf27-460e-9602-c82044645ab9)

 This works as the My Account app's welcome page, showing a list of the customer's orders.
-The list is paginated and can be sorted based on each column piece of information:
+The list is paginated and can be sorted based on each column piece of information by clicking on the related column label:

 - order number (default)
 - date of placement